Tutorial: Getting Started with Microsoft SQL Server

 This tutorial is an introduction to using Microsoft SQL Server with FME.
 Spatial databases are useful for long-term data storage, rather than short-term data transfers, so the key operations are getting data into and out of that store.

-The activities above involve not only transforming the data into the correct format, but also transforming the data into the correct schema or data model.
+The activities above involve not only transforming the data into the correct format but also transforming it into the correct schema or data model.

 From the Microsoft SQL Server family, FME provides support for spatial data through the Microsoft SQL Server Spatial reader/writer and non-spatial data support through the Microsoft SQL Server Non-Spatial reader/writer.
-The non-spatial reader and writer have an optional JDBC format as well.
+The non-spatial reader and writer also have an optional JDBC format.

 This tutorial will cover connecting to a SQL Server database, reading from SQL Server, and writing to SQL Server.